-On completion of the defect's maintenance period and any remedial works considered necessary, the developer shall submit completed Deeds of Dedication documentation required for taking in charge of the Public Open Space.
-(See Appendix 2 on Deeds of Dedication procedure)
+- On completion of the defect's maintenance period and any remedial works considered necessary have been completed, the developer shall submit the Deeds of Dedication documentation including fee required for taking in charge of the Public Open Space in hard copy format.
+(See Appendix A on Deeds of Dedication procedure) - 2.
 The lodged documents shall be checked and verified by the Parks and Green Infrastructure Division and then forwarded to Council's Property Section for completion of this legal process.